sukanyaghosh74/fairshift-demo/README.md

-# FairShift — AI Manager Microdemo 🧠🍽️
+# FairShift: AI Manager Microdemo 🧠🍽️

 FairShift is a microdemo for an AI-powered shift reallocation tool tailored to the hospitality industry.
 It demonstrates real-time, fairness-based shift assignment when an employee calls out unexpectedly.